 Becoming stifled and rotten with polite conformity,

-The perfect example of what culture may do for a man—
+The perfect example of what culture may do for a man,

-In the technical sense without a flaw, yet in vital quality empty to the very bottom.
+Yet in vital quality empty to the very bottom.

 There seem to be periods in the world harmonies when our native forces are cropped very close—where convention curbs all down—and this is one of them—the men of the times, a parcel of helpless dandies, some of them devout, some quite insane, some castrated.
-Conformity to all unnatural and tainted customs passes without remark, while perfect naturalness, health, faith, self-reliance, and all primal expressions of the manliest love and friendship, subject one to the stare and controversy of the world.
-Refinement and delicatesse, infinitesimals of parlors, threaten to eat us up, like a cancer

 There is a line beyond which even real art, refinement, education, poetry, etc. do deadly harm to the individual character.
 We see, in every polite circle, a class of accomplish’d, good-natured persons, (“society,” in fact, could not get on without them,) fully eligible to mix eggnog, to mend the broken spectacles, to decide whether the stew’d eels shall precede the sherry or the sherry the stew’d eels.
 But for real crises, great needs moral or physical, they might as well have never been born.

 I think our people are getting entirely too decent.
 They like nice white hands; they are too much disturbed by dirt.
 They need the open air, coarse work, physical tasks—something to do away from the washstand and the bathtub.
-God knows, I’m not opposed to clean hands. but clean hands, too, may be a disgrace—it was the disgraceful clean hands I had in mind.
+God knows, I’m not opposed to clean hands.
+But clean hands, too, may be a disgrace—it was the disgraceful clean hands I had in mind.

 The human critter has become too self-restrained.
 He thinks it isn’t manly to show his emotions, and so he tries to keep as hard and mum as a statue.
 I know the fires, emotions, love, egotisms, glow deep, perennial.
 But the façade hides them well—they give no sign.

 This is all wrong.
 There are plenty of splendid specimens of men that, if they would let themselves be, and only make that better and finer, would beat the world.
+But refinement and delicatesse, infinitesimals of parlors, threaten to eat us up, like a cancer.

+Mind you the timid models of the rest, the majority?
+I will not—for I have adopted models for myself.
 I have no desire to emulate the manners of the genteel, and I never was one to whom so-called refinement, or even orderliness, stood for much.
 I ventur’d from the beginning my own way, taking chances—and would keep on venturing.

-I’m a peculiar critter mostly determined to have my own way,
+So I’m a peculiar critter mostly determined to have my own way,

-Not to be unnecessarily interfered with even here, even in my incompetencies—
+Not to be unnecessarily interfered with even here, even in my incompetencies,

-I am jealous of my right to fall down and break my neck if I choose.
+I am jealous of my right to fall down and break my neck if I choose,

 I make audacious and native use of my own body and soul,